- Learn about TorFX, a low-cost international money transfer service that consistently earns rave reviews.

 TorFX is a foreign exchange broker and an international payment provider.
 The company was founded in the UK in 2004 by Jon Bedell, who remains the CEO.
-TorFX has seen a lot of growth over the years and now has offices worldwide, with transfers being completed in many currencies.
+TorFX has seen much growth and has offices worldwide, with transfers completed in many currencies.

-TorFX and similar companies exist because the world's population is now very mobile, and many people need to move money to and from different countries.
-While these transfers could be done through traditional banks, they usually charge higher fees and their transactions can be quite time-consuming.
+TorFX and similar companies exist because the world's population is mobile, and many people need to move money to and from different countries.
+While these transfers could be done through traditional banks, they usually charge higher fees, and their transactions can be time-consuming.

 Features of an account with TorFX

 - Transfers can be completed 24/7.
 You can do this online or through the app.
-You can also deal over the phone with your personal Account Manager, but only during business hours.
+You can also deal with your account manager over the phone during business hours.

-- Rated 'excellent' on Trustpilot, with around 1,500 reviews for the Australian arm of the service.
+- It was rated 'excellent' on Trustpilot, with around 1,500 reviews for the Australian arm of the service.

 - Regulated in Australia ASIC.